The Advantages and Disadvantages Of Email Communication In The Workplace

 effective_email_communication_in_the_workplace

 Love it or hate it, email communication in the workplace is probably here to stay for a long time to come.
-It doesn’t have to be the bane of corporate life if you take steps to make it work more effectively for your organization, recognizing the overall email advantages and disadvantages and including it alongside other internal communications tools and channels.
+It doesn’t have to be the bane of corporate life if you take steps to make it work more effectively for your organization, recognizing the advantages and disadvantages of email in the workplace and including it alongside other internal communications tools and channels.
 Actively improving email communication will make it a much more valuable internal communications tool.

-Effective email communication in the workplace is achievable if you set clear guidelines for employees about appropriate email use.
+Effective email communication in the workplace is achievable if you set clear guidelines for employees about appropriate email use, and have an understanding of email pros and cons.

 This includes: